antvis/G6/docs/manual/tutorial/elements.en.md

   label: 'node0'        // The label
   labelCfg: {           // The configurations for the label
     positions: 'center',// The relative position of the label
-    style: {            // The style attributes of the label
+    style: {            // The style properties of the label
       fontSize: 12,     // The font size of the label
-      // ...            // Other style attributes of the label
+      // ...            // Other style properties of the label
     }
   }
-  // ...,               // Other attributes of the node
+  // ...,               // Other properties of the node
-  style: {              // The object of style attributes of the node
+  style: {              // The object of style properties of the node
     fill: '#000',       // The filling color
     stroke: '#888',     // The stroke color
     // ...              // Other styleattribtues of the node